katieirenec/katieirenec.github.io/cv.md

 <a id="research"></a>

 ### RESEARCH EXPERIENCE:

+*Sketching and Tracing on introductory programming problems, Fall 2016-present*

+- Evaluated student sketching behavior among introductory programming students, and its correlation with correct program tracing.
+- Replicated earlier work determining that drawing traces of memory states is the sketching technique more correlated with success on code reading problems.
+- Found that students who started but did not finish a sketched trace performed most poorly.

+*Interactive ebooks for AP CSP, Spring 2017*

+- Managed 17 undergraduate researchers in the development and evaluation of ebooks for AP Computer Science Principles.
+Changes included improved accessibility through interface changes to the Runestone platform, new content including practice tests, and suggestions for future improvements.

 *Faster Optimization for ∂a∂i, University of Arizona Molecular and Cellular Biology, Summer 2012-Spring 2013*

 - Developed strategies to improve nonlinear optimization routines for the open source demographic inference software package ∂a∂i, with a focus on tweaking SciPy’s BFGS algorithm for ∂a∂i’s objective function.